-Putin proposes power shift to parliament and PM, in possible hint on own future
+Putin proposes vote on constitutional shake-up that could extend his rule

 Critics have long accused him of plotting to stay on in some capacity to wield power over the world’s largest nation after he steps down.
 He remains popular with many Russians who see him as a welcome source of stability even as others complain he’s been in power for too long.

-In his annual state-of-the-nation speech, Putin said the changes he was proposing to Russia’s political system — handing parliament and the prime minister more power at the expense of the president — were so serious that he wanted a nationwide referendum to be held to agree them.

-Under the current constitution, which bans anyone from serving more than two successive presidential terms, Putin is barred from immediately running again.

-But critics have suggested he is considering various options to remain at the helm, including by shifting power to parliament and then assuming an enhanced role as prime minister after he steps down in 2024.
+Critics have suggested he is considering various options to remain at the helm, including by shifting power to parliament and then assuming an enhanced role as prime minister after he steps down in 2024.

-On Wednesday, Putin told Russia’s political elite he wanted to allow the State Duma, the lower house of the Russian parliament, to be given the power to confirm the candidacy of the country’s prime minister.
+Another option often mentioned is his heading a State Council, a body that Putin said on Wednesday he thought should be given more powers under the constitution.

+Although it remains unclear whether Putin will play a major role in Russian political life after 2024, his new proposals point to possible options if he decides to remain at the top table of Russian politics as many supporters and critics expect.

-The new prime minister would then present parliament with candidates for the country’s deputy prime ministers and government ministers which parliament would also confirm.
+Under the proposals, the prime minister would present parliament with candidates for the country’s deputy prime ministers and government ministers, which parliament would also confirm.

 “The president would be obliged to appoint them (the parliament’s confirmed picks) to these jobs,” said Putin.
 “He would not be allowed to reject candidates confirmed by parliament.”

-Reporting by Vladimir Soldatkin; writing by Tom Balmforth; editing by Mike Collett-White
+Reporting by Maria Kiselyova, Tom Balmforth, Vladimir Soldatkin and Andrey Kuzmin; editing by Mike Collett-White